hpsfoundation/tac/lifecycle_policy.md

 5. Project members shall present their proposal at the scheduled TAC meeting.
 This should take no more than 30 minutes, and it will typically involve an introduction to the project and a verbal explanation of alignment with HPSF and key elements of the proposal.
-   See links in the prior section to past project propsoals for links to past talks.
+   See links in the prior section to past project proposals for links to past talks.

 6. Once the project members have presented, voting members of the TAC shall convene a private session, and the project's sponsors shall discuss the project, its presentation, its proposal, and any questions the voting members have as to the evidence for onboarding criteria.

-   In the closed sessio, sponsors are expected to advocate for the projects to be onboarded and to clarify any questions the TAC may have.
+   In the closed session, sponsors are expected to advocate for the project and to clarify any questions the TAC may have.

-7. After the private session, the TAC shall vote asynchronously before the next TAC meeting on whehter or not to accept the project.
+7. After the private session, the TAC shall vote asynchronously before the next TAC meeting on whether or not to accept the project.

-   **Projects must be accepted by a 2/3 majority of the TAC.*
+   **Projects must be accepted by a 2/3 majority of the TAC.**

    Generally, the TAC will vote on the proposed level and all lower levels simultaneously.

 8. The TAC may decide to:
    1. Accept the project as proposed;
-   2. Accept the project provisionally, pending chages;
+   2. Accept the project provisionally, pending changes;
    3. Accept the project at a lower level than proposed (given sufficient votes); or
    4. Reject the project.